vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 UI Flow object, and the job of a handler module is to be given the current line of text and the page instance and to do whatever that handler does.

-The relevant part of this function that does the dynamic module loading is:
+The relevant parts of this function that do the dynamic module loading are:

 ```vdu
 (defun handler-func (state)